Skip to content

 Incremental by default

-Re-running skippr run on an existing project doesn't start from scratch:
+Re-running skippr sync on an existing project doesn't start from scratch:

 • Data sync -- offsets are tracked internally.
 Only new and changed rows are extracted and loaded.